PATIAT/the_green_earth_foundation/README.md

 - Informative environmental news: Read articles and news updates related to environmental issues and stay connected with our initiatives.
 - Personalised profile and past orders: Create an account, view order history, and manage details for a personalised experience.

-* This is my Milestone Project 4 submission for Code Institute's Diploma in Web Application Development.
+#### This is my Milestone Project 4 submission for Code Institute's Diploma in Web Application Development.
 The Green Earth Foundation is built using Django full-stack framework and uses a Relational Database.
 Technologies used include HTML, CSS, JavaScript, Python and Stripe payments.

 * Key features include:
 - Merchandise Store: Explore and purchase a curated selection of eco-friendly clothing and accessories that contribute to environmental causes.
 - Seamless Shopping Experience: Easily add items to your shopping bag, update quantities, and proceed to a secure checkout process.
-- Secure Donations: Contribute to the charity's mission through secure one-time donations or opt for regular donations with the convenience of Stripe subscriptions.
+- Secure Donations: Contribute to the charity's mission through secure one-time donations via purchase of products.
 - Personalised Profiles: Create an account to access your profile, view order history, manage delivery addresses, and stay connected with the charity's updates.
 - Environmental News Hub: Stay informed with articles and news updates on environmental matters, including updates from the charity's events and initiatives.
 - Integrated Payment System: Experience secure and hassle-free payments with integration of Stripe, offering a variety of payment methods and a streamlined checkout process.